-Get support from staff and learn basic activities in an online job search:
+Get support from staff and the learn basic activities for an online job search:

 Create an email account

 Work on an online application